 A specialist property accountant can assist by ensuring all allowable tax deductions are made.

 Only registered quantity surveyors are generally authorised to prepare depreciation schedules.

-If you are contemplating a renovation a quantity surveyor can produce a scrapping schedule, which puts a value against all items to be thrown away.
+If you are contemplating a renovation a quantity surveyor can produce a scrapping schedule, which puts a value on all items to be thrown away.

 This value is expensed in the year of expenditure.
 The new items are then depreciated with a new depreciation schedule.

-All your costs to inspect your investment property are tax deductible, including travel.
+In the past, all your costs to inspect your investment property were tax deductible, including travel.